 - 1. The number of Common Shares subject to issuance pursuant to outstanding options, in the aggregate, cannot exceed 10% of the issued Common Shares. - 2.
 In the event of any alteration to the number of Common Shares through or by means of a declaration of stock dividends of the Common Shares or consolidations, subdivisions or reclassifications of the Common Shares, or otherwise, the number of Common Shares available under the Option Plan shall be adjusted proportionately by the Board and, if required, approved by the TSX-V. - 3.
 The number of Common Shares subject to issuance upon the exercise of options granted under the Option Plan is subject to the following limitations: - (a) no Optionee can be granted options during a 12-month period to purchase more than: - (i) 5% of the issued Common Shares unless disinterested shareholder approval has been obtained (such approval has not been sought); or - (ii) 2% of the issued Common Shares, if the Optionee is a consultant; and - (b) the aggregate number of granted options to all Optionees providing investor relations services during a 12-month period cannot exceed 2% of the issued Common Shares. - 4.
-Approval by disinterested shareholders must be obtained (such approval has not been, nor is it intended to be, sought) if options granted under the Option Plan, together with all of the Corporation's previously established and outstanding stock option plans or grants, as applicable, could result at any time, in:
+Approval by disinterested shareholders must be obtained (such approval has not been, nor is it intended to be, sought) if options granted under the Option Plan, together with all of the Corporation's previously established and outstanding stock option plans or grants, as applicable, could result at any time, in: - (a) the number of Common Shares reserved for issuance pursuant to Options granted to insiders exceeding 10% of the Common Shares outstanding at the time of granting; or - (b) the grant to insiders (as a group), within a one-year period, of options to purchase that number of Common Shares exceeding 10% of the outstanding Common Shares. - 5.
+The Corporation must obtain approval by disinterested shareholders to decrease the exercise price of options or extending the term of an option.
+The exercise price of the options cannot be less than the last closing price of the Common Shares on the TSX-V on the day before the granting of such options, less any applicable discount. - 6.
+The options may be exercisable for up to 5 years, unless earlier terminated in accordance with the Option Plan.

-- (a) the number of Common Shares reserved for issuance pursuant to Options granted to insiders exceeding 10% of the Common Shares outstanding at the time of granting; or - (b) the grant to insiders, within a one-year period, of options to purchase that number of Common Shares exceeding 10% of the outstanding Common Shares. - 5.
-The exercise price of the options cannot be less than the last closing price of the Common Shares on the day before the granting of such options. - 6.
-The options may be exercisable for up to 5 years, unless earlier terminated in accordance with the Option Plan. - 7.
-The Board, as applicable, has complete discretion to set the terms of any vesting schedule for the options granted, including, without limitation, discretion to: - (a) permit partial vesting in stated percentage amounts based on the term of such option; and - (b) permit full vesting after a stated period of time has passed from the grant date.
+- 7. The Board, as applicable, has complete discretion to set the terms of any vesting schedule for the options granted, including, without limitation, discretion to: - (a) permit partial vesting in stated percentage amounts based on the term of such option; and - (b) permit full vesting after a stated period of time has passed from the grant date.